caktus/ansible-role-django-k8s/README.rst

 caktus.django-k8s
 =================

-Ansible role to with sane defaults to deploy a Django app with Celery to Kubernetes
+An Ansible role with sane defaults to deploy a Django app to Kubernetes.

 License